-For dental emergencies in Pawleys Island—such as knocked‑out or broken teeth, severe toothaches, bites/lacerations, or jaw injuries—you can call Winyah Dental Group’s emergency line at 843‑314‑3935 for prompt, same‑day care.
+Knocked‑out or broken teeth, severe toothaches, bites/lacerations, or jaw injuries—you can call Winyah Dental Group’s emergency line at 843‑314‑3935 OR 843-545-1295 for prompt, same‑day care.
+Either phone number may be used after hours.

-If you're unsure, it’s always better to call and consult dental team to avoid complications.
-Common dental emergencies in Pawleys Island include:
+If you’re unsure, it’s always better to call and consult the Winyah Dental team to avoid complications.
+Common dental emergencies in Georgetown and Pawleys Island include:

 Knocked out (avulsed) teeth